Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/migration.md

 ## Dependency

-Update package.json to uninstall the maintennace Node.js SDK and install the latest Node.js SDK.
+Update package.json to uninstall the maintenance Node.js SDK and install the latest Node.js SDK.

 ```diff
 {